 A New York native, Scott received his B.A. in Political Science and Economics from Washington University in St. Louis.

-Rose is Manager, State Government Affairs, Northwest Region for Internet Association.
+Rose is Director, State Government Affairs, Northwest Region for Internet Association.
 She leads state advocacy efforts for IA in the northwest states.

 Rose Feliciano has worked in and around the Washington State Capitol for a number of years for state and local governments.
 During her time she has worked on a variety of policy matters ranging from public safety, to environmental issues, to energy-related issues.
 She has been successful working with coalitions on some contentious and some mundane issues.